Indy Explains: Nevada’s 2024 presidential primaries and Republican caucus

 Mail ballots must be distributed by Jan.
 17 — 20 days prior to Election Day.

-In mid-August, the Nevada GOP announced it would hold its caucus Feb.
+The Nevada GOP is holding its caucus Feb.
 8 — two days after the primaries conclude.
-The caucus will occur at 5 p.m. on that Thursday evening, according to the party.
+The caucus will occur at 5 p.m. that Thursday evening and end that night, according to the party.

 Under the national Republican Party’s rules, Nevada is one of four states — alongside Iowa, New Hampshire and South Carolina — allowed to conduct its presidential preference election prior to March 1.
 The rules also dictate that for states holding their elections prior to March 15, that state’s delegates must be allocated proportionally to votes.